Skip to main content

 High hygiene standards

-Food safety standards are very high throughout Switzerland, with strict regulations for food production and restaurant hygiene.
+Food safety standards run high across the country, backed by strict rules for production and restaurant hygiene.

 LOW